software-composition-analysis/fosdem-2022-devroom/README.md

   - Automating policies
   - SCA combined with other techniques, such as static analysis

+If you are some suggestions, if you are not sure you talk fit in the devroom theme feel free to post in the [discussions](https://github.com/software-composition-analysis/fosdem-2022-devroom/discussions) section.

 ## Talks format

 Since this is going to be a virtual event, we are planning to use the following structure: